Details about entry requirements, the application process and how to apply.

 If you need to improve your English language skills before starting your studies, you may be able to take a pre-sessional course to reach the required level.

-ART-AI CDT studentships are available on a competition basis for up to 4 years.
-Funding will cover tuition fees and maintenance at the UKRI doctoral stipend rate (£15,285 per annum in 2020/21, increased annually in line with the GDP deflator).
+UKRI-funded ART-AI CDT studentships are available on a competition basis for up to 4 years.
+Funding will cover tuition fees and maintenance at the national doctoral stipend rate (£15,609 per annum in 2021/22, increased annually in line with the GDP deflator).
 We will offer at least ten studentships for 2021 entry, up to three of which can be awarded to international students.

 We also welcome applications from candidates who can source their own funding.